smajors/udacity-fullstack-js-project1/readme.md

 #### Initializing the project

-Run the command **npm init** in the root of the project folder to initialize the npm project.
+Run the command **npm install** in the root of the project folder to initialize the npm project.

 #### Built in Scripts